Two Lighthouses On Simmons Island

 Did you know you can light the Southport Lighthouse for a special person, occasion, anniversary, birthday or memoriam?
 Contact the staff of the Kenosha History Center to do so!

 The North Pier Lighthouse is now privately owned, but still serves as the active, operational lighthouse for the Kenosha harbor.
-The lighthouse is the home of the Kenosha Lighthouse Studio, a community destination for artists and art enthusiasts.
 Residents and visitors are welcome to approach the lighthouse to take photos with the iconic red structure – one of Kenosha’s most recognized landmarks!

 U.S. Lighthouse Society Lighthouse Passport Program